This blog was previously posted on Adam Meakins The Sports Physio’s blog.

 Dinosaur therapist is a term coined by Adam to describe the “iconic, influential and idolised clinicians and researchers who, despite a new era in understanding pain and growing evidence of the biopsychosocial model, still stubbornly refuse to change their methods or mindset, and continue to promote and teach outdated methods of assessment and treatment” (1).
 There is an underlying danger: if we use the same uncritical, unscientific thinking patterns as the dinosaur therapist or clinician, our will industry will not evolve and learn from our past.
 The lazy thinking that has characterized physiotherapy and pain management over the past decades is starting to dissolve.

 Physiotherapy is becoming more scientific and research-minded.
 Nothing scares a dinosaur therapist or clinician more than getting their whole worldview updated and their dogmatic concepts and applications modernized using current research.
 But what makes a “dinosaur” physiotherapist a dinosaur?
-And what distinguishes dinosaurs physiotherapists from an up-to-date physiotherapist?
+And what distinguishes dinosaurs’ physiotherapists from an up-to-date physiotherapist?

 Physiotherapist Neil Meigh had a great post on social media that can serve as a way for clinicians and patients to recognize if they are dealing with an old relic and a physio dinosaur that would serve our industry best in fossilizing as quickly as possible.
 Dinosaur physiotherapists often have vested interests in peddling pseudoscientific interventions and “quick fixes” to overcomplicated musculoskeletal disorders and pain, from fixing imaginary dysfunctions, realigning subluxated joints or twisted thoracic rings to releasing muscles or immobilized kidneys.

-There are 7 fundamental characteristics often seen in a “dinosaur” therapist:
+There are 7 fundamental characteristics often seen in a “dinosaur” therapist

 1. Operator, not interactor

 They see themselves as an “operator”, (2) a professional who “fixes” a patient’s problems or pain.
-The mindset of the “operator” physiotherapist is that they can, with their superior master level manual skills can, adjust their patients’ muscle activation patterns or muscle firing sequence or release the “fascia” of the patients, not to forget straight up batshit crazy stuff like adjusting the internal organs of the patient, with your hands.
+The mindset of the “operator” physiotherapist is that they can, with their superior master level manual skills can adjust their patients’ muscle activation patterns or muscle firing sequence or release the “fascia” of the patients, not to forget straight up batshit crazy stuff like adjusting the internal organs of the patient, with your hands.
 This operator mindset implies that the patient is viewed as a passive recipient in the therapeutic encounter.
 The dinosaur therapists do not consider themselves an interactor who interacts with another human being.

 2. Showmanship patient demonstrations

-One thing the dinosaur “guru” therapist often does is showmanship patient demonstrations.
-They “fix” patients quickly on stage, before a cast of fans and believing followers, partly due to the “fixer” mindset and operator mindset.
-One reason that the dinosaur “guru” therapists are still using the outdated ‘operator’ treatment model is because it supports and goes hand-in-hand with their internal narrative.
+One thing the dinosaur “guru” therapist often does is showmanship demonstrations.
+They “fix” patients quickly on stage before a cast of fans and believing followers, partly due to the “fixer” mindset and operator mindset.
+One reason that the dinosaur “guru” therapists are still using the outdated ‘operator’ treatment model is that it supports and goes hand-in-hand with their internal narrative.
 It caters to their showmanship nature and their oversized ego.
 It’s about them, not the patient, but it is only about the results they get with the patient as a means to fuel their often larger-than-life ego.

 3. Anecdotal evidence